For years, the City of Durham used debt management software best described as “archaic.”

-Jake Lorentz, Senior Fiscal Analyst with the City of Durham, appreciates the fact that DebtBook is always looking to improve and give users what they need to do their jobs well.
-“It’s been great the way they’ve been making progress and adding things.
-They’ve been responsive to our requests, so I know, if something comes to mind, I can always bring it up and they’ll figure out what to do,” he said.
+Jake Lorentz, Senior Fiscal Analyst with the City of Durham, appreciates how DebtBook is always looking to improve and give users what they need to do their jobs well.
+“It’s been great how they make progress and keep adding things.
+They’ve been responsive to our requests, so I know, if something comes to mind, I can bring it up, and they’ll figure out what to do,” he said.

 For Charisse, a treasury analyst, it’s all about ease of use.
 “The first thing I needed to do in DebtBook was analysis by debt, and when I pulled the report and gave it to Jake, I was surprised when he said it was perfect just the way it was.
 Before, it would have been a matter of pulling certain information out or changing the format, and then, in the end, we still weren’t working with the correct information,” she said.
 “I really do love DebtBook, and I'm excited for the upcoming budget pages that I'm working on because I'm sure, in DebtBook, it will be easier than our old service.”

 For Desiderio, the malware incident helped her realize the system she had wasn’t the system she needed.
 “DebtBook has freed up a lot of time for me to focus on other things.
-For instance, putting together the budget for debt service used to take me a full day; now, it takes me maybe 45 minutes, and that includes loading it into our ERP system, as well.
-So the whole process is a lot easier,” she said.
+For instance, putting together the budget for debt service used to take me a full day; now, it takes me maybe 45 minutes, and that includes loading it into our ERP system.
+The whole process is a lot easier,” she said.
 “I appreciate the ease and peace of mind, knowing that the information we’re pulling is correct.
 We’re not manipulating any data, and we’re not trying to make it look presentable.
-DebtBook makes all of that very easy.”
+DebtBook makes all that very easy.”

 DebtBook makes powerful debt and lease management software for governments and nonprofits.
 You spend less time finding and fixing spreadsheets, more time leading your team forward with confidence.